Frequently Asked Questions

 To me, hell is spending eternity ANYWHERE other than at the very top of Heaven.

-Its primary function is to make you more interested in the eternal things of God rather than the temporal things of earth.
+In Hebrew, it is called 'Ruach Ha Kodesh' or, correctly translated, the Spirit of Holiness, and its primary function is to draw you more deeply into the eternal things of God rather than the temporal things of earth.

 A single verse in 1 Thessalonians 4:17, which states that we will be caught up to meet the Lord in the air, has many believing this will happen before the Great Tribulation.
 Rather than debate the timing, I offer this thought: